gohugoio/hugoDocs/content/en/functions/css/Build.md

   ```

   When passing a `vars` map to the css.Build function, you can use the [`css.Quoted`][] function to explicitly indicate that a value must be treated as a quoted string, most commonly for `font-family` names or the `content` property.

+> [!note]
+> If you're using TailwindCSS and want to use the `vars` option to inject CSS variables, see [this section in the TailwindCSS documentation](./TailwindCSS.md#inject-css-variables-with-vars).

 ## Example